Guide

 Stop For The Right Reasons

-Stopping is not failure.
-It gives you information.
+A pause gives you useful information.
 Maybe the pet needs a slower introduction, maybe scissors are enough for one visible area, or maybe a groomer should handle the first reset.
-A useful tool still needs a realistic pet and owner routine.
+A useful tool still works best inside a realistic pet and owner routine.

 Rinse, Dry, And Maintain The Tool